Main Canadian opposition party picks new leader to challenge PM Trudeau

 Trudeau will face at least two confidence votes this year but looks set to survive with support from the left-leaning New Democratic Party (NDP).

-Support for the Liberals surged as the government spent hundreds of billions of dollars in emergency aid during the pandemic, but they have lost ground in recent weeks amid an ethics scandal involving Trudeau and his former finance minister, Bill Morneau.
+Support for the Liberals surged as the government spent hundreds of billions of dollars in emergency aid during the pandemic, but they have lost ground recently amid an ethics scandal involving Trudeau and his former finance minister.

-Liberals would get 36.4% of the votes if an election were held today, while the Conservatives would win 29.9%, according to the Canadian Broadcasting Corp’s (CBC) poll tracker, an aggregate of recent surveys.
+Liberals would get 36.4% of the votes if an election were held today, with the Conservatives on 29.9%, according to the CBC’s poll tracker, an aggregate of recent surveys.

 In his speech, O’Toole reached out to left-leaning voters, saying there was room for them in the party.